JamTheFrog/leetcode/Arrays & Hashing/Contains Duplicate/notes.md

 My notes:

-There are two ways of solving the problem:
+There are three ways of solving the problem:

 1. Sort the array and itterate comapring neighbouring values until they are equal, if they are equal return true.